4elta/recon/README.md

                         path to the recommendations document (default: '/path/to/recon/config/recommendations/<service>/default.toml')
   -i path, --input path
-                        path to the root directory that holds the results to be analysed (default: './recon') --json path           in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a JSON document --csv path            in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a CSV document
+                        path to the root directory that holds the results to be analysed (default: './recon') -l code, --language code
+                        specify the language in which the analysis should be printed (default: 'en') --json path           in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a JSON document --csv path            in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a CSV document
 ```